-The 10 Best Songs about Myrtle Beach
+The 10 Best Songs About Myrtle Beach

-10. “Myrtle Beach” by Triggerfish
+10. “Myrtle Beach” Alt Punk Song by Triggerfish

-A mix of late 1990s alternative rock and pop rock, this 2006 tune recorded by S.C. native Jeremy Scruggs and his now-defunct band Triggerifsh is a fun depiction of vacationing in Myrtle Beach.
-It seems to capture both the good and the bad of a trip to the beach with a bit of punk rock sensibility that simultaneously laments the boulevard traffic and the fact that things never seem to change here while also professing “I love Myrtle Beach on a Friday Night!”
-Overall it’s a catchy little tune worth checking out.
+A mix of late 1990s alternative rock and pop rock, the 2006 tune called “Myrtle Beach” recorded by S.C. native Jeremy Scruggs and his now-defunct band Triggerfish is a fun depiction of vacationing here.
+The Myrtle Beach song lyrics capture both the good and the bad of a trip: It’s infused with a punk rock sensibility that simultaneously laments the boulevard traffic and the static atmosphere while professing “I love Myrtle Beach on a Friday Night!”
+Overall, this song about Myrtle Beach is a catchy little tune worth checking out.

 9. “Carolina Girls” by Chairmen of the Board

-8. “Myrtle Beach” by Big G
+8. “Myrtle Beach” R&B Song by Big G

-7. “Down At Myrtle Beach” by J.D.
+7. “Down at Myrtle Beach” by J.D.
 Cash

-Released in 2001 on his album “Summer Place” this beach music anthem builds slow, but picks up into a synthy, upbeat love letter to the endless summers of days gone by at the beach.
-Crooning “Bring Back the Memories/Down at Myrtle Beach” Cash shows the chops that have made him one of the most enduring stars of the Carolina Beach Music scene over a career spanning 50 years.
-Even with a resume of endless regional hits and Beach Music awards, you can still find Cash doing his thing spinning Beach music favorites and other tunes regularly at 2001 Entertainment Complex in Myrtle Beach.
+Released in 2001 on his album Summer Place, this beach music anthem builds slowly, but becomes an upbeat love letter to endless summers at the beach.
+Crooning lyrics to “Bring Back the Memories/Down at Myrtle Beach,” Cash shows the chops that have made him one of the most enduring stars of the Carolina Beach Music scene over a 50-year career.
+Even with a strong résumé of regional hits and Beach Music awards, Cash still performs at venues in Myrtle Beach and releases new music.

 6. “Myrtle Beach” by J-Sneez